-Should the Board of Regents amend Part 136 of the Commissioner's Regulations relating to school health services?
+Should the Board of Regents adopt the proposed amendments to Part 136 of the Commissioner's Regulations relating to school health services?

 Reason(s) for Consideration

 Required by State Statute (Chapter 373 of the Laws of 2016) and Review of Policy.